procount/pinn/README_PINN.md

 6. [Optional] Rename or replace the existing `<OS>.png` icon file with one matching the name of your custom OS version.
 7. [Optional] Replace the PNG image files in the `slides` and `slides_vga` directory with your own custom installer slides.
 8. Edit the following fields in the `partitions.json` file contained in the folder that you just created:
-  * "partition_size_nominal" - replace the numerical value with the size of the paritions in your custom OS version
+  * "partition_size_nominal" - replace the numerical value with the size of the partitions in your custom OS version
   * "uncompressed_tarball_size" - replace the numerical value with the size of your filesystem tarballs when uncompressed
 9. Replace the `.tar.xz` root and boot filesystem tarballs with copies created from your custom OS version (these instructions assume you're only using a single OS at a time with PINN - they won't work if you're running multiple OSes from a single SD card).
 The name of these tarballs needs to match the labels given in `partitions.json`.
   * From the root folder of the OS you want to backup, delete any socket files which would otherwise cause problems during the next `bsdtar` operation.
 Use `sudo find . -type s -exec rm {} \;`.
 These files are normally temporary and can be safely deleted, but if you are in anyway concerned/paranoid, then backup them up first just in case.